 It’s a simple equation, and that’s why it’s useful as an intuitive framework for understanding how technique is learned and mastered.
 If you read the other post though, you’ll notice that I switched the equation around here.

-The purpose was to highlight where the focus would.
+The purpose was to highlight where the focus should be.
 So let’s begin.

 In that situation, there’s a reason that you’re having trouble.
 You may not know exactly what it is, but there’s a method that can be used to help with that.
-Let’s call it troubleshooting, just to play on computer repair concepts and terminology.
+Let’s call it troubleshooting, just to play on computer repair concepts and terminology (because I used to live in that world).

 When you troubleshoot, you isolate a problem by eliminating possibilities that can’t be the cause of the issue.
-So let’s apply that method to the situation of learning a technique.
+By doing that, you start reveal the truth and eliminate wasted effort.

 For clarity sake, I’m going to clearly define these categories.

 - Concept: The concept is all about the question of why.
 Why does it work?
+Why do you have to do it that way?
 So when you have a conceptual issue with a technique it’s because you aren’t doing something like gripping in a certain place, moving in the right direction, etc. Basically, you aren’t doing the technique as you were taught.

 - Movement: The movement focuses on how.
 How do you make it work?
 So when you have an issue with movement it lies in the actual mechanics.
 For example, you’re trying to learn how to do an inverted guard triangle, but you just can’t do the granby roll.
 In your mind, you can see all the steps exactly right, but when you try something always goes wrong.